 6.2 Use Case 2: Asymmetric point-to-point meeting

 In this case, each site has a different number of screens and cameras than the other site.
+The number of screens or cameras is not relevant so long as both sites have a different number.
 Figure 2 illustrates the use case.